bf2799/GroupMealSignups/README.md

 13. Copy contents from "GroupMealAddition.js" in this repository and paste into script file
 14. Add IDs to script file
    a.
 In master Sheet, copy URL from after "/spreadsheets/d/" to "/edit" (not inclusive).
 This is the Sheet ID
    b.
-On Line 3 in script file, paste inside single quotes (on sheetID line)
+On Lines 14, 19, 24, 39, 44, and 49 in script file, paste inside single quotes
    c.
 In Group Meal Signup Form, copy URL from after "/forms/d" to "/edit" (not inclusive).
 This is the Form ID
    d.
-On Line 4 in script file, paste inside single quotes (on signupFormID line)
+On Line 29 in script file, paste inside single quotes
    e.
 In Group Meal Creation Form, copy URL from after "/forms/d" to "edit" (not inclusive)
    f.
-On Line 5 in script file, paste inside single quotes (on creationFormID line)
+On Line 30 in script file, paste inside single quotes
    g.
 In Calendar, open Settings and Sharing.
 Scroll down to "Calendar ID" and copy
    h.
-On Line 2 in script file, paste after first single quote before @ (on calendarID line)
+On Line 11 in script file, paste after first single quote before @
+   i.
+Save script file
+   j.
+Hover over Run -> Run Function.
+Scroll toward the bottom and click on "printMealOptionsID"
+   k.
+Click on View -> Logs.
+Copy the number after the ID
+   l.
+On Line 134 in script file, paste inside parentheses after "getItemsByID"
+15. Specify email reminders
+   a.
+On Line 8 in script file, type organization name inside single quotes (replace None)
+   b.
+Open Group Signup Form.
+Copy whole URL
+   c.
+On Line 276 in script file, paste URL to replace series of underscores
+   d.
+On Line 341 in script file, replace first underscores with primary meal location
+   e.
+On Line 362 in script file, replace underscores with primary meal location

 ## Setup Extra Options
 Google Calendar colors